scientific-computing/FKB/README.md

   * Create a network for each config
   * Run in parallel using `$OMP PARALLEL` directives
   * Average results of all predictions in ensemble
-* A bridge between Keras and Fortran
+* A two-way bridge between Keras and Fortran
-  * Convert model trained in Keras (`h5` file) to Neural Fortran
+  * Convert model trained in Keras (`h5` file) to Fortran
     * Any of the above layers are allowed
     * Sequential or Functional API
-  * Convert Neural Fortran model back to Keras
+  * Convert Fortran models back to Keras
+  * Check out [this](https://github.com/scientific-computing/KFB/tree/master/KerasWeightsProcessing#supported-models) for supported model types

 ---